Dynamic networks clustering via mirror distance: Introduction

 For theoretical analysis, for a dynamic network, the evolution of the latent position matrix can be considered deterministic, as is the case when the features of the nodes in a network follow some predictable time-dependent pattern; it can also be random, as is the case when the actors in a network have underlying preferences that are subject to random shocks. \cite{athreya2024discovering} considers the latent position matrix to be random and assumes that all its rows, representing the latent positions of individual nodes, are generated from a stochastic process, and proves that the mirror of the dynamic network can be consistently estimated.
 In this paper, we prove the consistency result for the estimate of the mirror in the case where the latent position matrix is deterministic, allowing for flexibility in its evolution.
 Furthermore, for both cases, deterministic and random latent positions, we provide theoretical guarantees for DNCMD.
 We prove that DNCMD achieves exact recovery under mild conditions, where the term exact recovery means the clusters are correctly recovered with high probability.

 The structure of our paper is as follows.
-In \cref{sec:model}, we introduce the model for multiple dynamic networks, where the clustering structure can be distinguished by the mirror, and in this section, we first consider the case where the latent position matrices are deterministic.
-In \cref{sec:alg}, we propose DNCMD to obtain the clustering result from the adjacency matrices at observed time points for multiple dynamic networks.
-In \cref{sec:thm}, we first provide the theoretical guarantee for DNCMD for deterministic latent positions, and then in \cref{sec:random X}, we briefly discuss the case where random latent positions are generated from stochastic processes, as considered in \cite{athreya2024discovering}, and we build the model for multiple dynamic networks with a clustering structure and provide the theoretical guarantee for DNCMD in this scenario as well.
-Numerical simulations to demonstrate our theoretical results and show the clustering performance of DNCMD are presented in \cref{sec:simu}. \cref{sec:real} provides real data experiments for trade dynamic networks and the analysis of synaptic functions based on the evolution of brain neural networks.
-Detailed proofs of all stated results are presented in the supplementary material.
+In Section~\ref{sec:model}, we introduce the model for multiple dynamic networks, where the clustering structure can be distinguished by the mirror, and in this section, we first consider the case where the latent position matrices are deterministic.
+In Section~\ref{sec:alg}, we propose DNCMD to obtain the clustering result from the adjacency matrices at observed time points for multiple dynamic networks.
+In Section~\ref{sec:thm}, we first provide the theoretical guarantee for DNCMD for deterministic latent positions, and then in Section~\ref{sec:random X}, we briefly discuss the case where random latent positions are generated from stochastic processes, as considered in \cite{athreya2024discovering}, and we build the model for multiple dynamic networks with a clustering structure and provide the theoretical guarantee for DNCMD in this scenario as well.
+Numerical simulations to demonstrate our theoretical results and show the clustering performance of DNCMD are presented in Section~\ref{sec:simu}.
+Section~\ref{sec:real} presents real data experiments to analyze synaptic functions in brain neural networks and temporal patterns in trade dynamic networks.
+Detailed proofs of stated results and additional experiment results are provided in the supplementary material.